 '''

 import inc_an as ia

 import parameters as ip

 import ecf as ecflow

 user = ip.OWNER

 DEFS = ecflow.Defs()

 ia.AnalysisSuite(DEFS).suite()

 '''

 In the above example, the value of variable OWNER from module parameters.py is assigned to local variable 'user'.
-The import statement enables the shorthand version 'ip.OWNER' to be used instead of 'parameters.OWNER'.
-Similarly, the import statement enables the shorthand version 'ia.AnalysisSuite(DEFS).suite()' to be used instead of 'inc_an.AnalysisSuite(DEFS).suite()', meaning that class AnalysisSuite() and its method suite() can be found in module inc_an.py.
+The import statement import parameters as ip import inc_an as ia enables the shorthand version 'ia.AnalysisSuite(DEFS).suite()' to be used instead of 'inc_an.AnalysisSuite(DEFS).suite()', meaning that class AnalysisSuite() and its method suite() can be found in module inc_an.py.